-The 15 Most Profitable Small-Business Industries
+The 15 Most Profitable Small-Business Industries in 2016

 This article originally published March 4, 2016.